|

 • 1/4 cup unsalted butter softened to room temperature

-• 2/3 cup non-GMO xylitol (or sugar if not low carb)
+• 2/3 cup non-GMO xylitol or regular sugar

 • 4 eggs at room temperature